Bidirectional Forwarding Detection - BFD

 - The detection time multiplier.

-is established or de-established, respectively.
-Also, you can configure
+de-established, respectively.
+Also, you can configure BFD parameters for

-The BFD parameter configured in the topology file is given higher precedence over the client-configured BFD parameters for a BFD session that has been created by both topology file and client (Quagga).
+The BFD parameter configured in the topology file is given higher precedence over the client-configured BFD parameters for a BFD session that has been created by both topology file and client (FRRouting).

 BFD in BGP

-For Quagga when using BGP, neighbors are registered and de-registered with PTM dynamically when you enable BFD in BGP:
+For FRRouting when using BGP, neighbors are registered and

 To see neighbor information in BGP, including BFD status, run